jordirubiralta/marvel-app/README.md

-# zeelo-library
+# Marvel App
-This repository is for Zeelo technical test

 ## How to run it
 Simply clone the project, sync, compile and install the app.

 ## About
-This app consists of 3 principal activities:
+This app consists of 2 principal activities:
-- **Books List**: this screen has books list.
-It has pagination, so only 20 books are charged and when we scroll to the last item, another 20 books are charged.
+- **Marvel Characters List**: this screen shows marvel characters list.
+The list has paging  to get more items when we scroll to the end of the list..
-- **Book Details**: when we click to one book, the app navigate to this screen.
-This screen shows image, title, author and price.
+- **Character Details**: when we click to one character, the app navigate to this screen.
+This screen shows image, name and description.
+This screen is done with Jetpack Compose.
-- **Add Book**: when we click to floating button, the app navigate to this screen.
-Here we have 4 input fields to get all book information.

 ## Libraries
+**Android**
+- Jetpack Compose
+- Coil Compose

 **Services**:
 - Retrofit2
 - Gson